kerendian/Recipe-by-Ingredient-web-app/README.md

 ## Technologies in use

-- Fetch data from an api with react.
+- Fetch data from an api with React.
 - useState and useEffect.
 - Pass down data in react with props.
 - Website design in CSS.